janimattiellonen/discgolf-diary/technique.md

   - instead, the plant foot should be approximately one foot's length offset to your left foot
 - your free arm should stay as close to your body as possibly

+### Footwork during throw

+It [appears](https://www.youtube.com/watch?v=rR6yuA2P5mQ) that the [pros](https://youtu.be/wE2qWnVaqK0?t=83) step on their toes during the throw, rather than planting the whole foot down on the ground.
+[Danny Lindahl](https://youtu.be/A2_OVPhLg0A?t=413) mentions that the only time when your weight should be on the heels of your foo is during followthrough or your plant foot.

 ### Slow-motion videos

 - [European Open 2016 - DGWT (Slo-mo drives) ](https://www.youtube.com/playlist?list=PLeStNimppl-cvXgDW4wVZDYZodDpjozDw)